CodePawfect/CodePawfect/README.md

 Follow along as I embark on exciting coding adventures, building applications, solving challenges, and making a difference, one line of code at a time.
 Let's connect and collaborate on projects that push boundaries and make the world a better place.

-Ready to code and wag tails together?
-Let's get started! 🚀

 # 🎓 Certifications
 |                                  |                                   |                                |
 |:--------------------------------:|:---------------------------------:|:------------------------------:|